MariaFogh/MLOps_Transformers/README.md

 Framework:

-We intend to use the Transformer framework, where ...
+We intend to use the Transformer framework, where we more specifically will use

 Data: